happner/happner/docs/modules.md

 `http://localhost:port/company1/employees/...`<br/>
 `http://localhost:port/company1/clients/...`

 The above example implies that there is polymorphism at play.
-It is not so.
+It is not strictly so.
 All functionality must be defined in the module.
 The components are simply views into the module, each exposing a selected subset of functionality by configuration.
 And each having __it's own unique mesh ""channel"" by way of the `$happn`__ service injection (which is itself the actual ComponentInstance).

-__NOTE:__ The module instance is __shared by all components that use it__.
+__NOTE:__ The module is __shared by all components that use it__.
+This includes the case of the module as an instance of a class.
+"You are not alone with your 'this'".

-"You are not alone with your 'this'"...
+### A Typical Module (as example)

 ### Defaulting Configuration